-Fruit juice is still a healthy choice, and counts as one of the five portions of fruit and vegetables you should be having every day, but it is best to drink fruit juice at meal times.
+Fruit juice is still a healthy option and counts as one of the five portions of fruit and vegetables you should be having every day, but it is best to drink fruit juice at meal times.

 Tips for cutting down

 It's a good idea to try to cut down on foods and drinks that contain lots of added sugar.
 These tips will help you cut down: